dsambrano/good_coding_practices/_posts/python/2022-10-03-type-hints.md

 </section>

-## Type Hints
+## What are Type Hints?

 <!-- excerpt-start -->
-Type hints are a tool that can be used in python to improve readability and expectations of code input and output for functions and classes.
+Type hints are a python tool that can be used improve readability by list the expectations for code input and output for functions and classes.
 With type hints you specify the type each argument requires/expects as well as the expected output type.

 <!-- excerpt-end -->